GenerationMania: Learning to Semantically Choreograph: Experiments

 \section{Experiments}

-In this section, we evaluate variations of our sample selection model against a number of baselines.
-We used a supervised evaluation metric: by embedding challenge model extracted from the ground truth, we measure how similar the generated chart is compared to the original.
-We establish two guidelines for a good generation model: it should not only predict \textit{playables} when they should be presented to players, but also \textit{nonplayables} when they should be in the background.
+We evaluate variations of our sample selection model against a number of baselines.
+We focus on playable/non-playable classification because any reasonable note placement will work from the player's perspective.
+We used a supervised evaluation metric: we embed a Summary Matrix extracted from the ground truth chart and then measure how accurate sample selection is compared to the original chart.
+This is a necessarily artificial test in the sense that we have a ground-truth when comparing charts back to those in the testing set.

-We applied 80\%,10\%,10\% split on training, validation and testing data.
-Since the charts for the same music shares similar traits, we ensured that such charts are not both in the training split and the testing split.
-We trained all the models using the training split and reported all the results on the testing split.
+We establish two guidelines for a good generation model: it should not only predict \textit{playables} when they should be presented to players (high recall), but also ensure that playable events presented to players are actually playable events (high precision).
+A model achieving higher performance level on these two metrics demonstrates better ability to pick up essential sound events representing understanding of music resembling human author choices.
+We applied an 80\%, 10\%, 10\% split on training, validation and testing data.
+Since the charts for the same music share similar traits, we ensured that such charts are not both in the training split and the testing split.
+We trained all models using the training split and report all results on the testing split.

-We use the following baselines: \begin{itemize} \item{{\bf Random:} classifies a given object as a playable with a probability of 0.3, chosen to give the best result;} \item{{\bf All Playable:} classifies all objects as a playable;} \item{{\bf LSTM baseline:} a sequence to sequence model \cite{NIPS2014_5346} with forget gates and a hidden and output layer size of 2.
-The highest activated output is selected as the prediction.} \end{itemize}
+We experiment with the following models: \begin{itemize} \item{{\bf Random Baseline:} classifies a given object as a playable with a probability of 0.3, chosen to give the best result;} \item{{\bf All-Playable Baseline:} classifies all objects as a playable.} \item{{\bf LSTM Baseline:} a seq2seq model \cite{NIPS2014_5346} with hidden and output layer size of 2.
+The highest activated output is selected as the prediction.} \item{{\bf Full Model:} The sample selection model with summary matrix.} \item{{\bf Self-Summary Model:} the same as the full model except that an empty summary matrix is initially provided and generated row-by-row on the fly based on previous generated predictions.}